-Burleton Education’s FAQ pages provide clear, grounded responses to common questions about gender diversity, gender-affirming care, gender roles, language, history, and related topics.
+Burleton Education’s FAQ Hub offers clear, evidence-informed responses to common questions about gender diversity, gender-affirming care, gender roles, language, history, and related topics.

 Foundational questions about identity, expression, gender diversity, and the difference between social norms and lived experience.
 This section helps readers build a clearer understanding of the many ways people experience and live gender.